aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 }
 ```

-Wheres Python requires usage of the [`items` method](https://docs.python.org/3/library/stdtypes.html#dict.items):
+Wheres Python requires usage of the [`items`](https://docs.python.org/3/library/stdtypes.html#dict.items) method:

 ```python
 for key, value in aliases.items():
     print(key, value)
 ```

-In the CPython implementation of Python, dictionary iteration can vary, but will remain consistent as long as the dictionary is not modified. https://docs.python.org/2/library/stdtypes.html#dict.items
+In the CPython implementation of Python, dictionary iteration can vary, but will remain consistent as long as the dictionary is not modified.<sup>[link](https://docs.python.org/2/library/stdtypes.html#dict.items)</sup>

-Go does not guarantee iteration order, even between back-to-back iterations. http://golang.org/ref/spec#RangeClause
+Go does not guarantee iteration order, even between back-to-back iterations.<sup>[link](http://golang.org/ref/spec#RangeClause)</sup>

 ### Methods

 Python provides a number of methods for dictionaries, including the `keys` and `values` methods that return a dictionary's keys and values, respectively, as lists.

-Go maps have no additional methods, though the `keys` and `values` methods can be replicated by attaching them to custom types:
+Go maps have no built-in methods, though the `keys` and `values` methods can be replicated by attaching them to custom types:

 ```go
 type Counter map[string]int